Red Wolf (bull): Career

 Red Wolf maintained his powerful, intense performance ability far longer than other bulls, from 1995 through his retirement in 2000.
-During his second year in the PBR in 1995, Red Wolf made quite an impression in Rancho Murieta, California when he bucked off Heroes & Legends Celebration: Ring of Honor inductee and Livestock Director to-be Cody Lambert in 4.09 seconds.
+During his second year in the PBR in 1995, Red Wolf made quite an impression in Rancho Murieta, California, when he bucked off Cody Lambert in 4.09 seconds.
 "He was a big bull," Lambert remembers, "but he felt even bigger when he was bucking."
 The next day, Red Wolf quickly dropped Bubba Dunn on the ground with the need for five stitches on his chin.
-Red Wolf was 7 years old at the time.
+Red Wolf was seven years old at the time.

 Red Wolf was as well known for his competitiveness.
 He was described as having the swagger of a champion boxer in the arena.
-Ty Murray recalls that the bull would often take a "high-headed" lap around the arena, which Lambert described as a “victory lap”.
+Ty Murray recalls that the bull would often take a "high-headed" lap around the arena, which Lambert described as a "victory lap".
 When someone rode him or almost rode him to the buzzer, he was dangerous; he would try to hook or trample the rider at the end of the performance, and if unable to do so, would go after any other rodeo official in the ring.
-Lambert commented that the bull had a “competitive fire” and appeared to become angrier the longer someone stayed on.
+Lambert commented that the bull had a "competitive fire" and appeared to become angrier the longer someone stayed on.
 "He would want to hook your ass when it was over, " Murray said.
 Once in 1995 when Lambert attempted to ride Red Wolf, he felt that anger rising.
 Lambert purposely fell to the ground after getting bucked off to avoid being injured.
 The bull could also be dangerous to bystanders; Lambert described an incident in 1997: "while one of the judges was calculating the score Red Wolf ran him over.
 We had to bring in an alternate judge to finish the round."